 Manage Resources Effectively:

 Monitor resource usage, including labor, water, fuel, and supplies, to identify areas for optimization and cost savings.
-Keep inventory of inputs and equipment to ensure adequate supplies are available when needed.
+Keep an inventory of inputs and equipment to ensure adequate supplies are available when needed.

 Money is also a resource and creating a farm budget (and sticking with it) will keep you on track.